AllGloryToTheHypnotoad/netscan/README.md

 * Already finger print on MAC, but always keep name if avahi comes back with unknown ... same with type
 * [x] Color code known TCP/UDP ports and unknown/odd ports
 * Group TCP and UDP ports together rather than all mixed up
+* Supposed to never remove MAC addresses, but I don't think that is working ... need to fix

 ## Install and Usage